Johann Georg Holtzhey

-Johann Georg Holtzhey (1729, Amsterdam – 1808, Amsterdam), was an 18th-century Dutch medallist and mint master.
+Joan George (christened Johann George) Holtzhey (14 August 1726, Amsterdam – 20 February 1808, Amsterdam), was an 18th-century medallist and mint master from the Dutch Republic.

 Biography

 According to the Netherlands Institute for Art History (RKD) he was the son of Martin Holtzhey, master of the mint in Gelderland and Middelburg.
 He took over his father's workshop in Amsterdam in 1749 when his father accepted his duties as "muntmeester" (mint master).
 He became mint master of the Utrecht mint, and became the teacher of the medallists David van der Kellen and Hendrik Lageman.

 Work for Dutch honorary societies: Teylers Stichting

-He made a name for himself designing and striking medals for Dutch honorary societies, and kept the presses for these societies, striking medals on request and engraving the names of the prize winners himself.
-On his death the presses were often purchased back at great expense by the societies.
+He made a name for himself designing and striking medals for Dutch honorary societies, and kept the medal dies for these societies, striking medals on request and engraving the names of the prize winners himself.
+On his death the dies were often purchased back at great expense by the societies.
 The Teylers Stichting (English: Teylers Foundation) had him design a prize medal in 1778 that is still used.
-At 1000 guilders the manufacture of the coin stamps was costly -a consequence of the size of the medals, which matched the ambitions of the new Foundation.
+At 1000 guilders the manufacture of the steel dies on which the medals were struck was costly -a consequence of the size of the medals, which matched the ambitions of the new Foundation.
 Another receipt in the archive of Teylers Stichting testifies to the great care Holtzhey took when sending the medals, which were securely packed in wool to protect them from shaking.
-After Holtzhey's death the Foundation purchased the stamp press for the Teylers prize medal from the Holtzhey estate for 100 guilders.
+After Holtzhey's death the Foundation purchased the dies for the Teylers prize medal from the Holtzhey estate for 100 guilders.